Seven UNESCO Natural World Heritage Sites In India

 If you thought India only has the rich and varied cultural heritage to offer, then think again.
 Mother Nature has been generous enough on India to bless her with some of the most amazing landscapes.

 The UNESCO, a specialised agency of the United Nations, has a list of 1007 (as of 2014) sites, such as forest, mountain, lake, desert, monument, across the world which UNESCO considers is in the interest of international community to preserve each sites.
 These are the places of natural or cultural heritage.
 As of 2014, India has 32 sites listed as World Heritage Sites, of which 25 are cultural and other 7 are natural sites.
-India with its rich biodiversity and great wildlife heritage has these natural World Heritage Sites which should be on itinerary of any nature lover:
+India with its rich biodiversity and great wildlife heritage has these natural World Heritage Sites which should be on itinerary of any nature lover and they are,

 1) Great Himalayan National Park